-Financial assets (other than trade receivables) that expose the entity to credit risk are managed and categorised as follows:
+Financial access (other than trade receivables) that eveness the entity to credit rick are managed and estagarized a Financial assets (other than trade receivables) that expose the entity to credit risk are managed and categorised a STUDUWS.

-Basis of categorisation Asset class exposed to credit risk Provision for expected credit loss Low credit risk Cash and cash equivalents, other bank balances, loans and other financial assets 12 month expected credit loss.
-Moderate credit risk Other financial assets Other financial assets - 12 month expected credit loss, unless credit risk has increased significantly since initial recognition, in which case allowance is measured at lifetime expected credit loss High credit risk Other financial assets Other financial assets - Life time expected credit loss (when there is significant deterioration) or specific provision, whichever is higher
+Basis of categorisation Asset class exposed to credit risk Provision for expected credit loss Cash and cash equivalents, other bank balances, loans and other financial assets 12 month expected credit loss.
+Moderate credit risk Other financial assets - 12 month expected credit loss, unless credit risk has increased significantly since initial recognition, in which case allowance is measured at lifetime expected credit loss High credit risk Other financial assets - Life time expected credit loss (when there is significant deterioration) or specific provision, whichever is higher